jonlegarda/DEDALO/README.md

 cd dedalo
 python main.py
 ```
-To set your own API KEYS, please edit config/config.cfg and replace "ENTER_YOUR_SHODAN_API_KEY" and "ENTER_YOUR_ZOOMEYE_API_KEY" by the keys provided by Shodan and Zoomeye
+Before running DEDALO you must set your own API KEYS.
+Please edit config/config.cfg and replace "ENTER_YOUR_SHODAN_API_KEY" and "ENTER_YOUR_ZOOMEYE_API_KEY" by the keys provided by Shodan and Zoomeye

 [SHODAN]
 API_SHODAN = ENTER_YOUR_SHODAN_API_KEY